nextpyp/pyp/docs/guide/milopyp.rst

 #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

 #.
-Once the run completes, navigate to the :bdg-primary:`Particle-Picking (eval)` block to inspect the particle picking results
+Once the run completes, navigate to the :bdg-secondary:`Particle-Picking (eval)` block to inspect the particle picking results

 The resulting set of particles can be used for 3D refinement using the :bdg-secondary:`Particle refinement` block (see examples in the :doc:`tomography<../tutorials/tomo_empiar_10164>` and :doc:`classification<../tutorials/tomo_empiar_10304>` tutorials)